kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

     emit_modrm(0, RCX, RDX); // mod type changed !
 ```

-Now let's try something a little bit more difficult, as I said before, we will be storing all values in stack.
+Now let's try something a little bit more difficult, as I said before, we will be storing all values in the stack.
 So let's try RBP (Frame pointer) relative addressing.
 This is the __most important one__ because we will be primarily using this addressing mode.

 `ADD [RBP - offset], RCX`